 Missing appointments and following your doctor’s treatment plans can signal to jurors that you are not as injured as you say you are.
 But more importantly, failing to comply with doctor’s orders can have negative impacts on your health.
 Going to appointments for physical therapy, getting injections and recommended surgeries will help you recover quicker.
 If your doctor recommends a therapy that you do not agree with, it is OK to discuss alternative options with your doctor.
 For example, instead of taking pain killers, you can ask your doctor to prescribe physical therapy instead.

 The temporary embarrassment of falling in public doesn’t compare to the physical injuries that they can bring about.
 For even the average-sized adult, falling to the ground is a traumatic experience on the body.
 If you fall on someone else’s property, it is important that you understand just how life-changing a slip and fall can be.
 Depending on the extent of your injuries and your doctor’s treatment plan, your medical bills can grow to enormous amounts.
 Contacting a Slip and Fall Attorney soon after your fall will help you cover the costs of your medical treatment, as well as other damages.

 The Carlson Law Firm represents victims of Slip and Falls all over the state of Texas.
-We have locations in:
+We have Slip and Fall Lawyers in:

 - San Antonio